Skip to main content

 vCISOs can help financial institutions prepare for an audit or exam by making sure that documentation is kept up to date and can help with the documentation gathering process to make sure it is well organized when it is provided to the regulator or auditor. vCISOs are also aware of recent audit/exam findings received by other clients and can help prevent your financial institution from receiving these same findings by addressing the identified issues prior to your next audit/exam.

-vCISOs are aware of the activities that need to be completed each year and can skillfully lead them.
+vCISOs know the activities that need to be completed each year and can skillfully lead them.
 These activities include vendor reviews, user access reviews, employee and board training, policy revisions and approvals, strategic planning, end of life monitoring, IT steering committee meetings, and more.

 vCISOs can help to verify that appropriate security controls are implemented for the financial institution’s information systems, ensure that appropriate logging is configured, and help to monitor logs and alerts to detect and investigate security events.